hydrodynamicstability/statquotes/README.md

   - Quoted in K. Josic, A conversation with mathematical consultant John D. Cook.  *SIAM News*, 55 (5):  7-8 (June 2022).

+- "Although 'eyeballing' the data as I had done can hardly be called statistical analysis, the fact remains that whenever you have an element of random behavior in your data, you can easily fool yourself.
+With today's cheap and powerful workstations you can accumulate vast piles of data, analyze them in a jiffy and apply sophisticated statistical tests to reassure yourself that the data are consistent and that all is well.
+What you have really achieved, however, is the ability to fool yourself in a highly sophisticated manner."

+  - Daniel Kleppner (1992)

+  - Fretting about statistics.  *Physics Today*, vol. 45, no. 7, pp. 9-10.

 ## Categorical data

 - "Cross-tabulation before regression."